 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.

 Monterey Jack Cheese(ContainsMilk)

-Place a foil-lined baking sheet on top rack (for 4 servings, 2 foil-lined sheets, on top and middle racks) and preheat oven to 450 degrees.
-Wash and dry all produce.
-Halve, peel, and thinly slice onion.
+• Place a foil-lined baking sheet on top rack (for 4 servings, 2 foil-lined sheets, on top and middle racks) and preheat oven to 450 degrees.
+Wash and dry all produce. • Halve, peel, and thinly slice onion.
 Drain pineapple over a small bowl, reserving juice.
 Stir ¼ of the onion, half the vinegar (you’ll use the rest later), and a pinch of salt into bowl with juice.
-Set aside.
+Set aside to pickle.

-Heat a drizzle of oil in a large pan over medium heat.
-Add remaining onion and cook, stirring and adding splashes of water as necessary to prevent sticking, until softened, 6-8 minutes.
+• Heat a drizzle of oil in a large pan over medium heat.
+Add remaining onion and cook, stirring and adding splashes of water as needed to prevent sticking, until softened, 6-8 minutes.

-Brush or rub each flatbread with a drizzle of oil.
-Remove prepared baking sheet from oven; carefully place flatbreads on it (for 4 servings, divide flatbreads between 2 prepared sheets).
-Evenly spread with BBQ sauce, then top with caramelized onion and pineapple, poblano, Monterey Jack, and mozzarella.
+• Brush or rub each side of flatbreads with a drizzle of oil.
+Remove prepared baking sheet from oven; carefully place flatbreads on it (for 4 servings, divide flatbreads between 2 prepared sheets). • Evenly spread with BBQ sauce, then top with caramelized onion and pineapple, poblano, Monterey Jack, and mozzarella.